 Let’s dive right in.

-When I tried to create a folder named Deleted Items, I received an error message that the folder is already exists on a mailbox but for some reason, it is not visible.
+When I tried to create a folder named Deleted Items, I received an error message that the folder is already exists on a mailbox but it’s not visible for some reason.

 Let’s follow a quick fix to get rid of the issue.